alphagov/govuk-developer-docs/source/manual/cookie-consent-on-govuk.html.md

 ### No Javascript

-If Javascript is turned off the “accept” button is removed from the banner and the cookie settings form is removed and a message shown instead.
+If Javascript is turned off, the “accept” button is removed from the banner and the cookie settings form is removed.
+A message is shown instead.

 ## Adding a new cookie